Why is Idiom Translation Challenging?

 Here are some tips for translating an idiom:

 • Try to find an equivalent idiom that is used in the target language.
-The idioms could be using the same words, structure or meaning.
+The idioms could use the same words, structure, or meaning.
 This is often the best solution.
 However, you are not likely to find many idiom alternatives for the target language.

 • Look for an idiom in the target language that has different words but follows the same structure and provides the same meaning.